 The RSHE programme will be supported by additional staff in school, appropriate external visitors and developed through advice from professional associations.
-A working party will bemade up of governors/trustees, leaders, teachers, support staff, parents/carers and, where appropriate, members of the community.
+If changes are required, any subsequent working party will bemade up of governors/trustees, leaders, teachers, support staff, parents/carers and, where appropriate, members of the community.